andieroid/robprog/README.md

 The environment calls on files found within the CMP9767M repository which you can set up most easily using the Docker Virtual Desktop and pulling the necessary files from the UoL archive.

 Install Docker using this resource: https://docs.docker.com/desktop/ and when running, follow the instructions on the resource here: https://github.com/LCAS/CMP9767M/wiki/using-the-module-resources-in-docker.
 This will provide the correct environment with all the secondary associated CMP9767M files referenced by the simulation described on this page.
-You still need to clone the robprog (this) repository to install the specific simulation files for this particular roboit grape counter.
+You still need to clone the robprog (this) repository to install the specific simulation files for this particular robot grape counter.

 Once robprog and CMP9767M directories are in place, if you are running a correctly-configured Docker image, then you can start the simulation as follows: